Registration and Study Lists

 Students may not enroll in courses for credit for which they received either Advanced Placement (AP) or transfer credit.
 If students enroll in courses at Stanford for which they received equivalent AP unit credit, the duplicating AP unit credit will be removed.

-- A student may not retake the same course for a third time unless he or she received a 'NC' (no credit) or 'NP' (not passed) when it was taken and completed the second time.
-Undergraduate students must submit a request for approval to take the course for a third time with the office of the Vice Provost for Undergraduate Education, via the office of Academic Advising, Sweet Hall.
+- A student may not retake the same course for a third time unless the student received a 'NC' (no credit) or 'NP' (not passed) when it was taken and completed the second time.
+Undergraduate students must submit a request for approval to take the course for a third time with the office of the Vice Provost for Undergraduate Education (VPUE), via the office of Academic Advising, Sweet Hall.
 When a student completes a course for the third time, grades and units for both the second and third completions count in the cumulative grade point average.
 The notation 'W' is not counted toward the three-retake maximum.

 Amount of Work